YeahISurf/aero-prosthetics/README.md

    const { locale } = await params;
    ```

-3. Using `getTranslations` instead of `useTranslations` for async server components.
+3. Using `getTranslations` instead of `useTranslations` for async server components, since React hooks cannot be used in async functions.

 ## Internationalization